Phillip-England/godocument/docs/configuration.md

 ## godocument.config.json

 `godocument.config.json` is the configuration file for your application.
-It contains the information needed to generate the routes for your website.
+It contains the necessary information to generate your website's routes.

-<md-important>The order of items `godocument.config.json` will determine the order of your pages in your website.</md-important>
+<md-important>The order of items in `godocument.config.json` will determine the order of your pages in your website.</md-important>

 Here is the base configuration needed to generate a site using Godocument: